ProxyBO: Accelerating Neural Architecture Search via Bayesian Optimization with Zero-cost Proxies: Experiments and Results

-\para{Implementations \& Parameters.} We implement \sys based on OpenBox~\cite{li2021openbox}, a toolkit for BO-based black-box optimization.
+\textbf{Implementation Details.} We implement \sys based on OpenBox~\cite{li2021openbox}, a toolkit for black-box optimization.
 The other baselines are implemented following their original papers.
+While GPWL and BRP contain specific implementations for each benchmark, we only evaluate them on their supported benchmarks based on the open-source version.
 Furthermore, we use Pytorch~\cite{paszke2019pytorch} to train neural networks and calculate proxy scores.
-By default, we set the hyper-parameter $\tau_0=0.05$ in \sys.
-In its BO module, the popular EI acquisition function is used.
-As for other parameters in baselines, the population size for REA is 20; in weight-sharing methods, we follow the default training settings of their original papers; in BRP and Warm-up BRP, 30 models are sampled to train the predictor during each iteration; in Warm-up BRP, we randomly sample 256 models to perform a warm start.
+The population size for REA and A-REA is 20; in BRP and Warm-up BRP, 30 models are sampled to train the predictor during each iteration; in Warm-up BRP, we randomly sample 256 models to perform a warm start; if not mentioned, the zero-cost proxy-based methods apply \textbf{all} three proxies.
+The $\eta$ and $R$ are set to 3 and 27 in BOHB and MFES, respectively.
+The $\tau_0$ in \sys is set to 0.05.
+In the last experiment using NAS-Bench-301, we use ``xgb'' as the performance predictor and ``lgb\_runtime'' as the runtime predictor.
 The experiments are conducted on a machine with 64 `AMD EPYC 7702P' CPU cores and two `RTX 2080Ti' GPUs.